 Trout lilies they are in the lily family, just like ramps, so it's fun to think of their familial grouping as a little suggestion from nature as to how they might be eaten. you can use them together in a dish, just like how you might combine cauliflower and broccoli.
 I remember years ago reading the Babbo cookbook by Mario Batali.
 In the book he has a pasta preparation called "five lillies" that I always liked.
 I used to just do like he did and combine different 5 different onions in dishes, but now I have some much more interesting lilies to cook with.

-Since trout lilies have a subtle flavor, I wanted to pair them with a mild fish for an entree, some whitefish fit the bill just perfect.
+Since trout lilies have a subtle flavor, I wanted to pair them with a mild fish for an entree, some whitefish fit the bill.
 Since whitefish is mild, you want to pair it with mild flavored things.
 In this recipe all of the ingredients have mild, sweet notes: peas, carrots, trout lilies, and the sunflower seeds.
-None of those ingredients are going to overpower the flavor of each other, they create a nice harmony.
+None of those ingredients are going to overpower the flavor of each other.
 Substituting spinach or parsnips into this recipe would give fine results too.

 Whitefish is hands down the most difficult freshwater fish I have cooked.
 The skin likes to curl as soon as it hits the pan, and you need to press down on it with your fingers or a spatula to really get a nice, crisp sear.
-The skin of whitefish also likes to stick to the pan if it isn’t hot enough, and if the pan is too hot, the delicate skin can easily burn.
-Pressing ground sunflower seeds into the flesh before cooking creates a barrier between the fish and the pan, making it cook like a dream.
-The sunflower seeds add a wonderful flavor too, and are great accompaniment for mild flavored fish.
+The skin of whitefish also likes to stick to the pan if it isn't hot enough, and if the pan is too hot, the delicate skin can easily burn.
+Pressing ground sunflower seeds into the flesh before cooking creates a barrier between the fish and the pan, making it cook like a dream, and they taste great.

-The “pea and carrots” portion of the recipe is very fun.
-Every spring when there are a ton of peas around, it’s fun to make a puree of peas flavored with a little mint, and pureed with some stock and grapeseed oil, which gives it a silky texture.
+The "pea and carrots" portion of the recipe is fun.
+Every spring when there are a ton of peas around, it's fun to make a puree of peas flavored with a little mint, and pureed with some stock and grapeseed oil.
 The pea puree is velvety smooth and naturally sweet, just like the trout lily.
 The carrots are purple pumpkin carrots.
 You can use any variety of carrot you like, but know that purple carrots will stain other foods they come in contact with if used in a wet cooking method like braising.

 Sunflower Crusted Whitefish with Two Lilies